php-fig/fig-standards/proposed/links.md

 public registry is considered "private", that is, specific to a particular application or use case.
 Such relationships MUST use an absolute URI.

+## 1.4 Link Templates

+[RFC 6570](https://tools.ietf.org/html/rfc6570) defines a format for URI templates, that is, a pattern for a URI that is expected to be filled in with values provided by a client tool.
+Some hypermedia formats support templated links while others do not, and may have a special way to denote that a link is a template.
+A Serializer for a format that does not support URI Templates MUST ignore any templated Links it encounters.

 ## 2. Package

 The interfaces and classes described are provided as part of the